MahmadSharaf/Coursera-Applied-ML-with-Python/Readme.md

             # cv: the corresponding ground truth target labels or values.
 By default, cross_val_score does threefold cross-validation.
             print('Cross-validation scores (3-fold):', cv_scores)
             print('Mean cross-validation score (3-fold): {:.3f}'.format(np.mean(cv_scores)))
             ```

+    3. Validation Curve:
+        * To evaluate the effect that an important parameter of a model has on the cross-validation scores.
+        * Like cross-value score, validation curve will do threefold cross-validation by default but it can be adjusted with the CV parameter as well.
+        * Unlike cross_val_score, you can also specify a classifier, parameter name, and set of parameter values, you want to sweep across.
+        * So you first pass in the estimator object, or that is the classifier or regression object to use, followed by the data set samples X and target values Y, the name of the parameter to sweep, and the array of parameter values that that parameter should take on in doing the sweep.
+        * It will return two two-dimensional arrays corresponding to evaluation on the training set and the test set.
+Each array has one row per parameter value in the sweep, and the number of columns is the number of cross-validation folds that are used.

+            ```python
+            from sklearn.svm import SVC
+            from sklearn.model_selection import validation_curve

+            param_range = np.logspace(-3, 3, 4)
+            train_scores, test_scores = validation_curve(SVC(), X, y,
+                                            param_name='gamma',
+                                            param_range=param_range, cv=3)
+            ```

 ## Supervised Machine Learning Algorithms